lstprjct/Deegram-Hacked/README.md

 ------

 ### 3. Getting Google OAuth API credential file and token.pickle
+**NOTES**
+- Old authentication changed, now we can't use bot to generate token.pickle.
+You need OS with a browser.
+- You should set default browser.
+For linux refer to this [link](https://askubuntu.com/questions/609863/what-environment-variable-should-i-use-to-set-a-default-web-browser).
+- Windows users should install python3 and pip.
+You can find how to install them from google or from this [telegraph](https://telegra.ph/Create-Telegram-Mirror-Leech-Bot-by-Deploying-App-with-Heroku-Branch-using-Github-Workflow-12-06) from [Wiszky](https://github.com/vishnoe115) tutorial.

 - Visit the [Google Cloud Console](https://console.developers.google.com/apis/credentials)
 - Go to the OAuth Consent tab, fill it, and save.
 - Go to the Credentials tab and click Create Credentials -> OAuth Client ID